Friendly Fraud vs. Chargeback Fraud: Can You Tell the Difference?

 • Expensive chargeback fees and penalties

-• The potential loss of their merchant accounts if their chargeback ratios are too high
+• The potential loss of their business accounts if their chargeback ratios are too high

 • Reputational damage

 Unfortunately, fraudsters take advantage of a chargeback system that favors buyers over sellers.
-If merchants want to defend themselves against a chargeback, they must collect significant amounts of data — like proof on who owns the credit card, who placed the order and who received the products.
+If businesses want to defend themselves against a chargeback, they must collect significant amounts of data — like proof of who owns the credit card, who placed the order and who received the products.

-For this reason, merchants often simply accept fraudulent chargebacks rather than having to expend the time, money and effort necessary to challenge chargeback disputes successfully.
+For this reason, businesses often simply accept fraudulent chargebacks rather than having to expend the time, money and effort necessary to challenge chargeback disputes successfully.

-With the right steps in place, merchants can improve their ability to maximize revenue, minimize risks, and improve the likelihood of winning their chargeback disputes.
+Process improvements like these are needed to reverse the rise in chargeback fraud, especially given how savvy fraudsters are in countering fraud prevention measures.
+With the right steps in place, businesses can improve their ability to maximize revenue, minimize risks and improve the likelihood of winning their chargeback disputes.

 1. Facilitate Communication